ConnorMatthews/ConnorMatthews.github.io/README.md

 |	\_\_Bold Text__| The text ‘Bold Text’ is formatted as __bold text__.        |
 |	\_Italic Text_| The text ‘Italic Text’ is formatted as _italic text_.      |

-Spacing: Paragraphs are sepereated by a blank line.
+Spacing: Paragraphs are seperated by a blank line.
 Line breaks can be introduced by adding two spaces to the end of a line.

 Note: There are six different types of page headers.
 One '#' is referred to as a top level header, and ###### is the smallest header.